Applesauce Can Replace Fat In Baked Goods

 Not only do I enjoy eating homemade applesauce straight from the jar, but it replaces a cooking item I typically have to buy.
 You can substitute applesauce for oil #TexasHomesteader

-Most folks love applesauce.
-It’s delicious to eat on its own, but can also reduce the fat in your baked goods.
+Most folks love applesauce, it’s delicious to eat on its own.
+But applesauce can also reduce the fat in your baked goods.

-WHEW!
-I finally finished with all the fresh apples my aunt let us harvest from her tree & bring home.
-Ten bushels worth!
+My aunt allowed us to harvest from her apple tree & bring home ten bushels worth of fresh apples!
 TEN bushels.
 T-E-N. Wow.

 From all those apples I’ve made: